Gaggy-19/Finance-Expenses-Data/README.md

 ## Process
 The steps to create and use this dashboard:
 1. Data Collection

-  o	Gather income and expense transaction data from bank statements, receipts, or budgeting apps. o	Include fields such as Date, Category, Sub-category, Payment Method, and Amount.
+    o	Gather income and expense transaction data from bank statements, receipts, or budgeting apps.

+    o	Include fields such as Date, Category, Sub-category, Payment Method, and Amount.

 2. Data Cleaning

     o	Remove duplicates, fix incorrect entries, and standardize category names.

 3. Data Categorization

     o	Assign each transaction to major categories (Living Expenses, Discretionary, Transport, etc.) and sub-categories.

 4. Dashboard Development

-  o	Use a visualization tool in Excel to create KPI cards, charts, and filters (month, year). o	Include visual breakdowns such as:
+    o	Use a visualization tool in Excel to create KPI cards, charts, and filters (month, year).

+    o	Include visual breakdowns such as:

-    Pie chart for account spend split
+ ##### Pie chart for account spend split
-    Bar charts for category and sub-category spending Income vs Expense comparison
+  ##### Bar charts for category and sub-category spending
+  ##### Income vs Expense comparison
-    Monthly net income trends
+  ##### Monthly net income trends

-6. Analysis
+5. Analysis

-  o	Compare results across months and years. o	Identify problem areas and opportunities for savings.
+  o	Compare results across months and years.

+  o	Identify problem areas and opportunities for savings.

 ________________________________________

+## Dataset Used